bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/CommunicationStandard_23pIPVZq9A19s2K0Qc6rmz/Documentation.md

-Indicate the type of the physical wired communication port.
+Indicate the communication standard supported by the physical wired communication port.